 Regarded as one of the world’s most fascinating, important and beautiful ancient cities, Rome is Italy’s capital and largest city.
 It’s difficult to overstate Rome’s influence on language, art, architecture, law and government in the western world, and has long been considered the heart of Western civilisation and Christianity.
-Housing some of the world’s most famous historical sites and revered works of art, Rome is a city seeped in culture.
+Housing some of the world’s most famous historical sites and revered works of art, Rome city breaks are ideal for anyone interested in culture.

-The best way to explore this incredible city is on foot.
+Rome city breaks are best enjoyed on foot.
 Get lost in the narrow streets, take five on the grass in one of the gardens, refresh with a scoop of gelato or perk up with an espresso…if you’re there for a long weekend, you’re going to need some stamina!

-Though it sits inside Rome city, Vatican City is actually an independent state - the world’s smallest in fact.
-It houses some Rome’s most prestigious landmarks, including the Sistine Chapel- the Pope’s official residence and home of the world’s most celebrated ceiling, thanks to Michaelangelo!- and St Peter’s Basilica- one of the largest churches in the world generally regarded as the centre of the Catholic faith.
+Although it sits inside Rome city, Vatican City is actually an independent state - the world’s smallest in fact.
+It houses some of Rome’s most prestigious landmarks, including the Sistine Chapel, the Pope’s official residence and home of the world’s most celebrated ceiling - thanks to Michaelangelo!
+There's also St Peter’s Basilica, one of the largest churches in the world, generally regarded as the centre of the Catholic faith.

-Leave any thoughts of scales at home and indulge to your heart’s (and stomach’s) content: you don’t find flavours like this in a Dolmio jar or Domino’s box!
+Leave any thoughts of scales at home and indulge to your heart’s and stomach’s content.
+Remember, you don’t find flavours like this in a Dolmio jar or Domino’s box!
 Rome’s dishes are simple but tasty affairs: pizza, pasta, seafood, fresh vegetables and antipasti, washed down with a steaming espresso.